 My first interaction with Bluehost occurred in 2009 (and I’m still using it in 2015!), when I transitioned one of my clients from BlogSpot to WordPress.
 Bluehost’s easy installation and nice, simple interface allowed me to install WordPress in less than five minutes!
 You can read more in this guide on how to install WordPress on Bluehost.

-The best thing about Bluehost is that their servers are well optimized for a WordPress blog, and this is one of the reasons they are a top recommended hosting service on the official WordPress hosting resource page (see above screenshot).
+The best thing about Bluehost is that their servers are well optimized for a WordPress blog, and this is one of the reasons they are a top recommended hosting service on the official WordPress hosting resource page (see the above screenshot).

 For a reliable WordPress host, apart from running the latest version of PHP and MYSQL, servers should be configured to handle the extra load that typically occurs with WordPress.
 I can verify that Bluehost handles it all very well.
 In fact, I have seen traffic up to 20000/day without any downtime at all.
 (I was using W3 total cache and Cloudflare to speed up my blog, and recommend the same to you.)